-All of our efforts are evaluated to ensure the process, as well as the outcomes work for Vermont, its residents, payers, and providers.
-The evaluations occur by program, by population, and by region to ensure that we are not inadvertently causing unintended consequences and so that we can disseminate lessons learned quickly and expand use of best practices.
+All VHCIP efforts are evaluated to ensure they are supporting positive outcomes for Vermont, including its residents, payers, and providers.
+Evaluations occur by program, by population, and by region to ensure that we are not inadvertently causing unintended consequences, and to support dissemination of lessons learned quickly and expand use of best practices.